 Note: You can also go to the DMV and get a REAL ID, which requires additional documentation and a fee, but then you won’t be required to take the other documents to buy ammunition in the future.

 Very important: For those using the standard (AFS) eligibility check, all of the information on the ID must match the information in the AFS.
 If your ID has a P.O.
 Box instead of a residential address, this is likely to be a problem.
 If you’re not sure your AFS record will match your ID, you can check your AFS records using this form, but it is not instantaneous, and note that the form must be notarized.
-Buyers whose names or addresses have changed will not be able to purchase ammunition until they have updated their AFS records, which they can do online.
+Buyers whose names or addresses have changed will not be able to purchase ammunition until they have updated their AFS records (information about that is here), which they can do online.
 Note that documentation is required, and the update will not be instantaneous.

 Californians who buy ammunition outside of California may bring it back into the state only if they ship it to licensed ammunition vendors and submit to a background check to pick it up.
 Vendors may charge a fee for this service.
 The same applies to ordering ammunition online.